JashanBansal0708/amazing-repositories/CONTRIBUTING.md

 <ol>
     <li> Fork this Repo </li>
     <li> Open the README.md file</li>
-    <li> Click on the :pencil: icon on the top-right of README file to edit. </li>
+    <li> Click on the :pencil2: icon on the top-right of README file to edit. </li>
     <li> Consider to add the topic at the and of all topics </li>
     <li> Add the new topic in the syntax as follows: </li>
 </ol>